bbc/gel/src/foundations/focus.md

 #### Positive `tabindex` values

-By default, focus order follows source order.
+By default, focus order follows source order: the order that the elements appear in the markup.
 But numbered `tabindex` values override this.
 That is: an element with `tabindex="1"` will be the first focusable element on the page regardless of the source order.
 Navigation by keyboard would likely mean passing over interactive content — content that would become focusable _after_ the `tabindex="1"` element has been unfocused.
 This is unlikely to be desirable.

 Avoid positive `tabindex` values.